-When asked about her stance during the BlogHer 16 conference in L.A. last week, Kardashian said, "I don’t like labels.
+When asked about her stance during the BlogHer 16 conference in L.A., Kardashian said, "I don’t like labels.
 I do what makes me happy and I want women to be confident and I’m so supportive of women… But I’m not the ‘free the nipple’-type girl."

 First of all, the fact Kardashian relied on the "free the nipple" trope to illustrate how she ISN'T a feminist is super interesting, given she framed her own topless photos with empowering, body-positive rhetoric.
 Secondly, boiling down feminism to a "bra-burning"-type stereotype is a real miss.